[Fixed] WiFi Keeps Disconnecting or Dropping

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to the flagged wireless card device to automatically download and install the correct version of this driver (you can do this with the FREE version).
+3) Click the Update button next to the flagged wireless card device to automatically download the correct version of this driver, then you can manually install it (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All).

 After following these steps, your WiFi connection should be more stable.
 If you don’t experience an improvement, you might have a hardware issue.
 In this case, it’s a good idea to contact your computer manufacturer for help.